PercyLanda/Iris-Data-Set-Project/README.md

 - Learning new terminology within GitHub itself i.e. learning what 'forking a project' means.
 This would lead me to believe that my work was seen as a good standard for someone to wish to reference it.
 - Also learning new tips and tricks with using NumPy in Visual Studio Code - using the 'tab' key to view commands available with NumPy
 <br>
-I have gained new skills and confidence with software which was quite new to me (Python and GitHub) and I look forward to adding to it further as my knowledge progresses.
+I have become more confidence with the software of Python and GitHub, and I look forward to adding to it further as my knowledge progresses.

 <br><br>